Interesting way of introducing different food consumption patterns in the world using AR in cospaces - https://cospaces.io/edu/projects.html

 Visited the Panasonic Factory Farm organised by SFA and Geog unit after the Full Geography Seminar.

+It is the 1st farm which has both the farm license and food processing licence.
 We were shown a video on the indoor farm as well as how to use a veggie life cultivation kit and reminded not to put the seeds too deep into the soil, not more than 10 cm.
 It will take around 35 days to mature as compared to the traditional farms' which take a longer growing period of 6 weeks to 2 months.
 If school wants can contact by SFA online at $10 per participant.
 Each participant will be given the veggie life cultivation kit and a bowl of salad.
 I must really say the salad was so crunchy and delicious as it's fresh from the farm!
+More exotic japanese plants were grown in the factory farm which is 30% cheaper than imported.
+Our guide explained to us why red and blue lights are used.
+For photosynthesis, red light control a parameter and blue another.
+The amount of light used is customised to the plant grown.
+There is also control of water and nutrient as well as enhanced co2.
+Same music is played (mainly classical) to encourage plant growth.
+Air flow/wind is used to toughen the plant.

 Some are planted in peat from European countries